seamapi/docs/docs/products/smart-locks/lock-and-unlock.md

 ## Before You Begin

 Be sure to confirm that your device has the capability to lock and unlock.
-You can inspect this by checking the device's capabilities by looking for `lock` in the `capabilities_supported` list in [Get Device](../../api-clients/devices/get-device.md) or [List Devices](../../api-clients/devices/list-devices.md) (or [Get Lock](../../api-clients/locks/get-lock.md) or [List Locks](../../api-clients/locks/list-locks.md)).&#x20;
+You can inspect this by checking the device's capabilities by looking for `lock` in the `enabled_capabilities` list in [Get Device](../../api-clients/devices/get-device.md) or [List Devices](../../api-clients/devices/list-devices.md) (or [Get Lock](../../api-clients/locks/get-lock.md) or [List Locks](../../api-clients/locks/list-locks.md)).&#x20;

 {% tabs %}
 {% tab title="Python" %}